jessepav/libgdx-wiki-old/ImGui.md

-An alternative GUI for LibGdx is the [jvm port](https://github.com/kotlin-graphics/imgui) of [dear imgui](https://github.com/ocornut/imgui) (AKA ImGui), a bloat-free graphical user interface library in C++.
+An alternative GUI for libGDX is the [jvm port](https://github.com/kotlin-graphics/imgui) of [dear imgui](https://github.com/ocornut/imgui) (AKA ImGui), a bloat-free graphical user interface library in C++.
 It outputs optimized vertex buffers that you can render anytime in your 3D-pipeline enabled application.
 It is fast, portable, renderer agnostic and self-contained (few dependencies).

 Dear ImGui is designed to enable fast iteration and empower programmers to create content creation tools and visualization/ debug tools (as opposed to UI for the average end-user).
 It favors simplicity and productivity toward this goal, and thus lacks certain features normally found in more high-level libraries.